MinecraftTAS/LoTAS/README.md

 All Feature Requests go also onto the Discord Server.

 ## Features
-* Duping: Save your Inventory/Items/Chests with 1 button and load em again with another click!
+* Duping: Save your Inventory/Items/Chests with 1 button and load' em again with another click!
 * Savestates: Create copies of your World and load them again without copying the world manually!
 * Drop Manipulation: Need Flint?
 Get Flint!
-Need Full Diamond Zombie with Looting 3 Diamond Sword?
-Get it!
 * Spawn Manipulation: Spawn Mobs everywhere possible using the Gui!
 * AI Manipulation: Change what the Dragon should do and where your Entities should move.
 * And More: There are more features like: Tick Indicator, Timer, No Damage and more.. all of those in the wiki.